From SMART to SMARTER marketing objectives

 - Time-bound – Can objectives be set for different time periods as targets to review against?

 Of course different people interpret define SMART differently and you can refer to the Wikipedia definition of SMART marketing objectives.
+We summarized the five different components in this handy graphic:

 Examples of SMART objectives